CycloneDX/cyclonedx-php-composer/README.md

 composer global require cyclonedx/cyclonedx-php-composer
 ```

-As a development dependency of the current package:
+As a development dependency of the current project:

 ```shell
 composer require --dev cyclonedx/cyclonedx-php-composer